hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

 Hibari README Page
 ==================

-Hibari is a distributed, high availability key-value data store that focuses on the "C"onsistency and "A"vailability aspects of Brewer's CAP Theorem.
+Hibari is a production-ready, distributed, key-value, big data store.
+Hibari uses chain replication for strong consistency, high-availability, and durability.
+Hibari has excellent performance especially for read and large value operations.

 This README is the first step to download, to build, and to install Hibari.
 Read the link:webpage-CHANGELOG.html[CHANGELOG] page for a